katcipis/sophia/notes/articles/unix-beyond.md

 one of them are pretty different, even the drive of the people are different.

-Alan Kay describes that people at PARC would do the job anyway, even if it was not a job, because they where extremelly invested on the ideas.
+Alan Kay describes that people at PARC would do the job anyway, even if it was not a job, because they where extremelly invested on the ideas, usually because of curiosity (not status or ego itself).

 It is a kind of people that have tremendous difficulty in separating what is work and what is personal life, they are too intertwined to be separated effectively.
-They don't need anything besides themselves to be motivated, they are self-motivated.
+They don't need anything besides themselves and their curiosity to be motivated.

 The take for me is that if you are in need of serious creative work, solving problems that are trully novel (there is nothing in the industry that imediately fits and solves the problem for you) you will need a different kind of management than the one that is implemented on the day to day operations, and a different kind of people too.

-One clear cognitive aspect is that there is people that need to work on things that are faster to get done, they need feedback fast about success or error, a clear "done" signal soon (like finishing things on a SCRUM sprint).

 It boils down to being able to cope with uncertainty.
 When doing creative work you need to be able to